4 Reasons to Book a Balcony Cabin on your next Cruise

 Having natural light in your cabin may not seem like it is an issue, but is something you need to consider.
 Our Dad’s are both in their 80’s and men of that age need to pop to the toilet numerous times during the night.
 Not having any natural light was an issue as they needed to prop the bathroom door open so they could see where they were going without waking each other up.
 We know that web cams/weather can be accessed via your in cabin TV but there is nothing like popping out on the balcony to suss out the weather and know what you will need to wear!

-3. Your own private sail away or quiet outside space to literally watch the world go by away from the crowds.
+3. A balcony cabin is where you can enjoy a private sail away or have your own quiet outside space away from the crowds.

 It is wonderful to wake up and look straight out to sea or at a new port of call.
 It is also lovely having your own private area for watching as you arrive and leave ports.
 It really is your own private outside place and one of favourite places to enjoy a coffee in the morning and a cocktail for sail away!

 Pin for future reference!